EvelynPloetz/Deep-LASI/docs/source/examples/example-2c-FRET-Dynamic.rst

    Model selection window to specify the fitting neural network to the data type

+After a short while the traces get categorized as shown on :numref:`categorized_traces`, and if you click through the traces, you can see the regions of trace being selected by the program.
+The user can always go through the traces after automatically analyzed to make desired changes, and save the changes on the data file.

 .. figure:: ./../../figures/examples/4_CategorizedTraces.png
    :width: 600
    :alt: after_categorization
    :align: center
    :name: categorized_traces

+   The example data traces categorized automatically

+To continue the analysis regarding to the kinetics of the sample, a next window like the one on :numref:`StateTransition_ModelSelection` opens to take in the neural network from the user.
+We selected the *2-color-2 states*

 .. figure:: ./../../figures/examples/5_StateTransitions_ModelSelection.png
    :width: 300